Ludeon/RimWorld-Czech/README.md

 # RimWorld Czech

-Czech Translation of RimWorld (Core, Royalty, Ideology and Biotech)
+Czech Translation of RimWorld (Core, Royalty, Ideology, Biotech and Anomaly)

 See this page for license info: